uwrit/leaf/docs/admin/concept/REFERENCE.md

 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_tooltip.png"/></p>

-In any case, the `Tooltip` text can be used to provide detailed information to users about the data the Concept represents, but may be too long to put in the `Name` or `Subtext`.
+`Tooltip` text can be used to provide detailed information to users about the data the Concept represents, but may be too long to put in the `Name` or `Subtext`.
+The text can be seen in the above example in the `Sources: Epic Clarity...` information.
 This is stored in the database as `UiDisplayTooltip`.

 ## Patient Count
 <p align="center"><img src="https://github.com/uwrit/leaf/blob/master/docs/admin/images/concept_patientcount.png"/></p>